top of page

 Neatly painted utility trucks.
 Diverse and well-organized tools.
 Colorful but often dirt-smudged uniforms.
 These are the things Tony Ferrari remembers most fondly about the

-utility workers he used to see as a kid growing up in the Los Angeles suburb of Torrance in the 1990s.
-He figured they were repairing phone lines, water lines or natural gas lines.
+utility workers he would see as a kid growing up in the Los Angeles suburb of Torrance in the 1990s.
+He figured they were repairing phone lines, water pipes or natural gas lines.

 At the time, however, it was a complete mystery.
 Utility workers and homeowners lived, worked and shared information in completely separate worlds.